SPE-R/SPE/SPE-R-2024-practicals-with-solutions/effects-s.md

 $< 2.5$ kg or not.
 Variable `lowbw` with values 1 and 0
 in the `births` data represents that dichotomy.
-Some analyses on `lowbw` were already conducted in the previous exercise.
+Some analyses on `lowbw` were already conducted in a previous practical.
 Here we illustrate further aspects of effect estimation and modelling binary outcome.